LINC 77C: DESIGN THINKING FOR TEACHERS

 The student will be able to:

-A. Define and explain the design thinking process as it applies to education
+- Define and explain the design thinking process in educational contexts.

 Course Content